sharma-0311/CreditWiseAI/README.md

 ##  Project Overview

 **CreditWiseAI** is a full-fledged, end-to-end credit risk prediction platform built with **Streamlit**, **scikit-learn**, and **MySQL**, designed for real-world use by financial institutions.
-This AI-powered app predicts whether a customer is creditworthy based on financial and behavioral attributes, with advanced ML techniques, database logging, and SHAP explainability.
+This AI-powered app predicts whether a customer is creditworthy based on financial and behavioral attributes, with advanced ML techniques, database logging, SHAP explainability and Gen AI chatbot capabilities.

 > Built as part of an internship task to demonstrate end-to-end machine learning pipeline and model explainability.